 With a lefty in the mix, I would very seriously consider playing with them at OPP.
 That said, a lefty hitting OH definitely causes issues for opposing blockers.
 Having them in the middle can be a bit trickier because the setter needs to change the placement of quick sets.
 It’s not impossible, just will take time to develop.

-Let’s switching back to the question of about how the other teams might defend against a 3-middle team.
-I think quite a bit is depends on the opposition.
+Let’s switch back to the question of about how the other teams might defend against a 3-middle team.
+I think quite a bit depends on the opposition.
 Some teams will play the same defensive structure regardless of what the other team is doing.
 Either they feel they have their best possible configuration in place, or they just don’t know any different.

 If I were an opposing coach able to scout your team (and with the players able to use such information), I would look at the tendencies of your team in certain types of situations and of your players in terms of where they like to hit.
 I would then try to make you work away from your strengths.
 There really isn’t a whole lot you can do to prevent me trying to do that beyond not letting me see you play.
 That doesn’t necessarily mean I can stop you, though.
 If your team executes, there may not be much I can do to stop it even if I have my team optimally positioned to do so.